ArminCoder/pizza_project_laravel/README.md

 ## Project Setup

-<p>After pullin the project on your local, cd into the folder and run the following commands:</p>
+<p>After pulling the project on your local, cd into the folder and run the following commands:</p>

 <strong>composer install</strong>